 In October 2008, USGS made all Landsat 7 data free to the global public; data downloads increased sixty-fold.
 About four months later, all Landsat data was made available at no cost.

-In recognition of the 30th anniversary of the Landsat program in 2002, staff at USGS EROS selected some Landsat images to undergo creative enhancements.
-Forty of the most inspiring, beautiful satellite images were selected to be displayed in the online Earth as Art gallery.
+In recognition of the 30th anniversary of the Landsat program in 2002, staff at USGS EROS selected some Landsat 7 images and applied their creative enhancements.
+Forty of the most inspiring, beautiful satellite images were selected to be displayed in the Earth as Art gallery.
 Several sets were framed and displayed in federal venues across the nation, including the underground hallways that connect the House and Senate office buildings in Washington, D.C.
 A part of the collection adorns the Mary W. Jackson NASA Headquarters’ walls, an honor usually reserved for manned spaceflight mission photos or Hubble Space Telescope images.
-There are now six Earth as Art Galleries available on the EROS website.
+There are now 6 Earth as Art galleries available.

 Landsat 7 Satellite Orbit Facts *